 Returning to the T-junction, I now took the other direction, conveying me towards Achtoty, Airdtorrisdale and Skerray’s shop and post office.
 I had dawdled along all morning and then spent quite a while by the harbour, so now I decided to pick up my pace a little.

 The road then conveyed me past a row of delightful stone cottages.

 I found myself vaguely hoping the PO shop would be open, so that I might purchase some sort of snack and a drink more flavourful than just water.
 I’d had enough water.
 My hopes, of course, were cruelly dashed; I was way outside its limited opening hours.

 The graveyard, lest I give the wrong impression, was about half a mile further down the road, on the edge of the hamlet of Torrisdale (Tòrasdal).

 Though most of the houses were set inland and upon some high ground, the burial ground sat right on the shoreline of Torrisdale Bay.
 Emptying into this roughly rectangular embayment were the rivers Borgie and Naver and a small stream, the Allt Tarsuinn.

-In times past, the Borgie had been the boundary between the land of Lord Reay, chief of Clan Mackay, and that of the Countess of Sutherland.
-My destination lay on the Sutherland side of the river, so I would need to find a way across.
+In times past, the Borgie had been not just a physical barrier but also the boundary between the land of Lord Reay, chief of Clan Mackay, and that of the Countess of Sutherland.
+Since my destination lay on the Sutherland side of the river, I would need to find a way across.

 Once across the bridge, I found myself, as I thought I might, following an indistinct path across soft ground.
 It wound across this mesopotamian marshland to a smaller but still serviceable footbridge across the Allt Tarsuinn.
 Beyond that, the ground was firmer and drier and this is where things started to go wrong…